Saswata07/online-checker/README.md

 # Prerequisites

-Php 7.1 or higher.
+* Php 7.1 and higher.
-Mysql 5 an higher.
+* Mysql 5 and higher.

 # Deployment